 A Declared Community Emergency

 The Mayor or Acting Mayor of the Municipality of Huron Shores, as the Head of Council, is responsible for declaring an emergency.
-This decision is usually made in consultation with other members of the Community Control Group.
+This decision is usually made in consultation with other members of the Municipal Emergency Control Group.

 Upon declaring an emergency, the Mayor will notify: